HuXn-WebDev/Zero-To-Monster-Python-Course/2. Intermediate/2. Tuples/exercise/README.md

 - Create a tuple with student information (name, age, grade).
 - Use tuple unpacking to assign these values to separate variables.

-**Improvements:**

-- Added a title for the document.
-- Used descriptive bullet points for each challenge.
-- Clarified the purpose of Challenge 3.